Fair weather camping is bliss. However when it gets too hot or too humid your tent can turn into something of a torture chamber.

 Disassemble Your Tent

-If you’re leaving your camp during the day for a hike, it’s a good idea to take your tent down.
-An open one will gather heat and create a greenhouse-like effect where it’s hot and humid inside.
+If you’re leaving your camp during the day for a hike, it’s a good idea to take your tent down in warm weather.
+Fully assembled camping tents will gather heat in the sun and create a greenhouse-like effect where it’s hot and humid inside.
 This is very easy with a free-standing tent.

 Try a Reflective Sunshade

 If you’re camping out during particularly warm weather, try a reflective sunshade.
 Place it about 12 inches above the roof of your tent.
-This can be very useful for hot weather camping especially if you enjoy sleeping in every morning since it won’t get as hot and is likely to be darker.
+This can be very useful for keeping your tent cool while hot weather camping especially if you enjoy sleeping in every morning since it won’t get as hot and is likely to be darker.

 Find the Breeze

-Before you set up your tent, take a moment to notice where the breeze comes from.
+Before you set up your summer camping tent, take a moment to notice where the breeze comes from.
 You can also use weather forecasts for this.

 Then, place your tent so that the breeze comes through the mesh and ventilation system.
 Of course, this may change every day, but it’s an easy way of guaranteeing some natural air flow.